Benzatropine: Antihistamine and anticholinergic activity

+Atypical dopamine reuptake inhibition

-Benzatropine analogues are atypical dopamine reuptake inhibitors, which might make them useful for people with akathisia secondary to antipsychotic therapy.
+In addition to its anticholinergic activity, benztropine has been found to increase the availability of dopamine by blocking its reuptake and storage in central sites, and as a result, increasing dopaminergic activity.
+Benzatropine and analogues are atypical dopamine reuptake inhibitors, which might make them useful for people with akathisia secondary to antipsychotic therapy.

+Other actions

 Benzatropine also acts as a functional inhibitor of acid sphingomyelinase (FIASMA).